 Stock markets in India took off with a big bang in the year 2020.
 Sensex and Nifty hit new lifetime highs of 42,273.87 and 12,430.50 respectively in January 2020 fuelled by a rally in large caps stocks.

-However, this also means that many of the large caps have become expensive and over-valued.
+However, the current rally in the stock market this also means that many of the large caps have become expensive and over-valued.
 As a result, even if these companies report strong earnings growth in final quarter, their near to medium-term returns are expected to remain muted.

 Fear of a slowdown in China due to the outbreak of the Coronavirus and its possible ripple effect across global economies have put a temporary speed-breaker in the path of Indian stock markets.
 Read more.

 Investing in large caps stocks at over-stretched valuations means getting trapped at higher prices, if a significant correction happens.
 So, as an investor one can either wait for a significant correction in the stock markets in India to invest in large caps or look at the next better option - investing in small and midcap stocks.

 Before that, let's first understand the reason behind the plunge in the prices of smallcap and midcap stocks in the stock market.